Nicky Morgan: Post-government activities

 In January 2020, she announced her intention to "step back from ministerial life" and did so when Boris Johnson reshuffled his cabinet in February.

 Morgan was understood to be under Boris Johnson's considerations for the position of Chairman of the BBC in August 2020.

 In May 2021, alongside celebrities and other public figures, Morgan was a signatory to an open letter from Stylist magazine which called on the government to address what it described as an "epidemic of male violence" by funding an "ongoing, high-profile, expert-informed awareness campaign on men’s violence against women and girls".

+In July 2022, it was announced that Morgan would head the UK Commission on Covid Commemoration.

+She is a Non-Executive Director at Santander UK, the Financial Services Compensation Scheme, the Association of British Insurers, the Careers & Enterprise Company and is a Trustee of the Science Museum Group and a Council Lay Member of Loughborough University.

 Personal life

 Morgan lives in rural Leicestershire and London.
-She is married to Jonathan Morgan, a former architect and current leader of Charnwood Borough Council.
-Her husband is the Conservative Borough Councillor for Loughborough Outwoods Ward and County Councillor for Loughborough South West.
+She is married to Jonathan Morgan, an architect and former leader of Charnwood Borough Council.
+Her husband is the former Conservative Borough Councillor for Loughborough Outwoods Ward and current County Councillor for Loughborough South West.
 They have a son, Alex, who was born in 2008.
 Her hobbies include recreational running.

+Morgan is a Christian and has been a churchwarden of All Saints Church, Loughborough, since 2023.